 Many factors help with the reunification of parents and their children after parole.
 In the Boston Reentry Study (BRS), a quarter of children were living with their parents before his or her incarceration.
 Upon release, this dropped to 10%.
 Even though the vast majority of inmates reported weekly contact with their children, it was only 60%-70% after the release.

-Many of these studies and finding of the BRS included in-depth quantitative interviews with those who were incarcerated.
+Many of these studies and findings of the BRS included in-depth quantitative interviews with those who were incarcerated.
 Many of the things that shaped incarceration to reunification were family support, drug use, criminal activity, economic security, and even criminal justice.

 Other processes shaped reunification for the good and bad.
-While many of us take these for granted, many who are incarcerated and even child of those parents in prison do not always have these privileges.
+While many of us take these for granted, many who are incarcerated and even children of those parents in prison do not always have these privileges.

 - Stable Housing: Housing stability is a major factor in the reunification of a formerly incarcerated parent and their child.
 At least half of the parents were living in unstable housing at some point during the first year after release from prison.
 Unstable housing is generally defined as any temporary housing situation, which can make it harder for a child to stay with their parent.
 This can include living on the street, shelter, and even transitional housing.